How to Style a Bridal Hair Comb

 Hair Worn Down

-Match your Comb to Your Wedding Dress: Choose a comb that references your wedding dress.
-For example, a lace gown looks lovely with a accessory whose style or details (such as pearls combined with crystals) echo the pattern of your gown's fabric.
-Or maybe your dress is free-flowing—in that case, perhaps a comb with a more organic motif is best suited!
+Choose a comb that references your wedding dress.
+For example, a lace gown looks lovely with an accessory whose style or details (such as pearls combined with crystals) echo the pattern of your gown's fabric.
+Or maybe your dress is free-flowing—in that case, perhaps a comb with a more organic motif is best suited.

 Leave a comment